EDUCATION AND CURRICULUM

-Since launching the International Engineering Program in 1982, the department has provided a high-level educational environment for the design of infrastructure technology, planning, disaster mitigation, and environmental management in English.
-We promote this program in order to produce talented individuals who are capable of managing and leading international infrastructure development projects throughout the world.
-Based on this proven 30 year track record and know-how in recruiting outstanding students and supporting an alumni network, the objective of the educational program is to establish a unique community of top-level civil engineers.
-This aim is achieved through encouraging close collaboration between Japanese and International students and preparing graduating students to become future global leaders in the international field of infrastructure technology.
-The program combines knowledge of high technology and the latest science with elements of the humanities, a synthesis which promotes the ability for policy making and project management.
-Thus, students acquire not only academic knowledge and research skills but also the interpersonal awareness and skills which play an important role in the international environment.
-We strive to enable students to become policy makers, project managers and academics who contribute fully to society.
+Since launching the International Engineering Program in 1982, the department has been providing a high-level educational environment for a wide variety of fields including the design of infrastructure technology, planning, disaster mitigation, and environmental management.
+We promote this program in order to produce highly-skilled and knowledgeable individuals who are capable of managing and leading international infrastructure development projects throughout the world.
+Based on this proven 35-year track record and know-how in recruiting outstanding students and supporting an alumni network, the objective of the educational program is to establish a unique community of top-level civil engineers.
+This aim is achieved through encouraging close collaboration between Japanese and international students and preparing graduating students to become future global leaders in the international field of infrastructure technology.
+The program combines knowledge of high technology and cutting-edge science with elements of the humanities and a synthesis of these promotes the ability for policy making and project management.
+Thus, students acquire not only academic knowledge and research skills but also intercultural awareness and skills which play an important role in an international environment.
+We strive to enable students to become policy makers, project managers and researchers who can contribute fully to society.
 In order to achieve this objective, we create an environment which stimulates students to fully realize their individual potential.

 All classes are provided in English

 Lectures and research supervision are all given in English.
 In our department there are, in total, 40 lectures provided in English in the fields of infrastructure management, regional planning, transportation engineering and planning, environmental engineering, coastal engineering, hydraulic and water resources engineering, geotechnical engineering, concrete engineering, structural engineering, disaster mitigation engineering, spatial information science, and international projects.
 Students can also take courses offered in English by other related departments.
 In total, there are over 100 courses to choose from.